Ethir Neechal (soundtrack): Release

-It was announced that Sony Music had brought the marketing rights for the film's soundtrack album.
+It was announced that Sony Music India had brought the marketing rights for the film's soundtrack album.
 The company paid more than ₹1 crore to purchase the rights, due to the expectations regarding the film and its music album, as it was Anirudh's second film as a composer and his collaboration with Dhanush after the success of 3 and its track "Why This Kolaveri Di".
 On 10 December 2012, Anirudh handed the master CD of the album to Sony Music.
 The soundtrack was initially slated to be released on 21 December 2012.
 However it was not confirmed from official sources.
 The soundtrack album was released on 11 January 2013.
 The release coincided with the promotional launch event held at 92.7 Big FM Radio Station, with Dhanush, Sivakarthikeyan, Anirudh, Durai Senthilkumar and RJ Balaji in attendance.
 To make the launch more unique, Dhanush advertised that the film's album would be released on "Internet, CDs, YouTube and piracy sites" which received attention from movie buffs.